-A highlight of the conference will be inspirational keynote addresses on each of the conference sub-themes, The keynotes will be followed by small group sessions where participants can discuss application to their current situations
+A highlight of the conference will be inspirational KEYNOTE TALKS on each of the conference sub-themes, The keynotes will be followed by small group sessions where participants can discuss the application to their current situations

 Excellence in Times Like These

 Speaker: Dr Kamalini Kumar

 This keynote address will define the need for excellence in life and in the workplace.
 A description of excellence in nursing to include excellence in quality, service and leadership will be addressed.
 Biblical reasons for living and practicing with excellence will be explored.